Jodi Triplett, President

 Another response to this question is: can you put off the date of the LSAT to prepare more?
 Your LSAT score is such an important piece of law school applications that even waiting another year to apply so that you can have enough time to study is worth considering.

 Barring these considerations, the best thing you can do in a short amount of time to increase your LSAT score is to learn basic game diagramming and basic logical concepts (sufficiency, necessity, and contraposition).
 This will give you the potential to increase your score on games and to understand the logical reasoning portion of the exam better.
 For reading comprehension, you should also begin reading short, dense passages and quizzing yourself on their main idea and details, afterward.
 Articles in The New York Times and The Economist work well.

 What factors do you counsel people to consider when deciding whether to re-take the LSAT when their first score isn‘t as good as they’d like?

 When your first score isn’t what you want, the most important factor to consider is how interested you are in attending truck driving school.
 If the answer is “not very,” then you should definitely consider taking the test again.
 In this case, you should find out whether or not the school to which you’re applying average LSAT scores.
 The second is whether or not you can realistically increase your score.
-Fortunately, we have a neat little video that precisely answers this.
 The short answer is that in order to increase your score, you’ll want to diagnose what you did wrong the first time and systematically eliminate these errors.
 For example, if the first time you took the LSAT you were working full time and didn’t study very much, you’ll need to decide whether or not you can make more time to study the second time around.